jiazhang0/wasm-micro-runtime/product-mini/platforms/linux-sgx/enclave-sample/App/README.md

 ### Requirements

-- Ensure that you have one of the following required operating systems to build a WAMR container image:
+- Ensure that you have one of the following required operating systems to build a WAMR docker image:

   - CentOS 8.1
   - Ubuntu 18.04-server